andjsmi/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 EOL
 ```

-And finally, if you created a VPC and FSx for Lustre volume, we need to create a configuration to make sure your cluster is created in the correct VPC.
+If you created a VPC and FSx for Lustre volume, we need to create a configuration to make sure your cluster is created in the correct VPC.

 ```
 cat > vpc-config.json << EOL